Nicola1971/EvoDashboard-plugin/README.md

 # Upgrades

+## 3.0 PL

+* New grid based on gridster.js
+* New Widgtet resizable, draggable and collapsible
+* Widget position, state and size stored in localstorage

 ## 2.1 PL

 * Now you can Show/hide and change widget size (half/full) of default MODX Welcome Boxes!